 Post-divorce alimony is money that is paid to a former spouse as a result of an agreement between the spouses.
 Alimony is enforced under contract law principles.
 Alimony is also relatively uncommon, but there are cases where a one spouse may agree to pay alimony for a limited time.

 Texas courts must divide community property in a just and right manner.
 Property possessed by either spouse during marriage is presumed to be community property.
-Separate property may be proven by clear and convincing evidence.
 Some spouses are concerned that their spouse will take everything.
 Rest assured this scenario is very uncommon in Texas.
 An experienced attorney will help you understand the likely outcome of your property division case.
-It helps to have an attorney on your side who is compassionate, and understands your needs as a client.
-If you or a loved one is undergoing divorce proceedings, contact Mary Holland and Janine Wilson today.
+It helps to have an attorney on your side who is compassionate and understands your needs as a client.